🩺 Affordable Private Healthcare

 Nope… try again.

-Well, it might be reassuring to know that skin irritation is one of the top three most common causes of itching in the genital area.
+It may be reassuring to know that one of the top three most common causes of itching in the genital area is skin irritation.
 You may be sensitive or allergic to chemicals in your washing powder, pantyliners, or other feminine hygiene products.
 Avoid scented soaps, sanitary towels, and liners.
 Change up your washing powder.
 And, ladies, never use feminine sprays, powders, or douches, as they disrupt your vaginal flora.

 I’m pretty sporty.
 Could that be a factor?

-Yes, some types of genital itching are more likely to affect athletes.
+Yes, certain types of genital itching are more likely to affect athletes.
 Tinea cruris (“jock itch”) is a fungal infection of the genitals and buttocks caused by hot, damp conditions (like exercising and sweating into your gym shorts frequently).
 People who exercise a lot are also more susceptible to yeast infections.
-Spending a good part of your day in yoga pants, cycling shorts, or other tight, synthetic underclothes creates the perfect conditions for harmful bacteria to breed.
-Consider switching to cotton underwear and loose pants to let things breathe and keep the air flowing.
+If you spend a significant part of your day in yoga pants, cycling shorts, or other tight, synthetic undergarments, it creates the perfect conditions for bad bacteria to breed.
+Consider switching to cotton underwear and loose-fitting pants to allow things to breathe and keep the air flowing.

 Should I see the doctor?

 Yes.
-Make an appointment to chat with a GP as soon as you notice something is wrong.
-They can either reassure you immediately, recommend appropriate tests, or sort you out with suitable treatment.
+Make an appointment to chat with a GP as soon as you notice that something is wrong.
+They can either reassure you immediately, recommend appropriate tests, or refer you to suitable treatment.